The Insurance Complaints Committee

 Appeals can be made by filling in a special form that is, at the moment, only in Icelandic.
 But it is possible to send in a complaint in English if the following information's are present in a letter:

-- Name – Social security number - Address – Email address
+- Name – Social security number - Address – Email address for interaction with the committee

 - Information about the insurance company and what kind of insurance the complaint refers to.